Solver Network Explained

 Solvers continuously source pricing data from their chosen hedging venues.
 They then stream live quotes to the Carbon front-end with their desired spread (for example, +/– X bps vs. the off-chain order book).
 This constant loop of sensing and quoting ensures Carbon users always see real-time, competitive pricing.

-From the Carbon WebApp or Telegram Bot, a trader inputs their trade intent — size, order type, leverage, and asset.
+From the Carbon WebApp, a trader inputs their trade intent — size, order type, leverage, and asset.
 Solvers compete to quote the best price.

 Carbon’s proprietary matching system ensures the best available quote per the trader’s intent.
 If the trader accepts, they sign a “request for trade” and deposit their required margin into Carbon’s on-chain execution engine.